NautilusTrader

 Timestamps

-• ts_out: The Databento sending timestamp.
+• ts_out: Databento sending timestamp.

-• ts_event: UNIX timestamp (nanoseconds) when the data event occurred
+• ts_event: UNIX timestamp (nanoseconds) when the data event occurred.

 See the following Databento docs for further information: